awslabs/duvet/design/witness/spec.md

 applied to one witness's coverage maps.
 This specification adds no new per-annotation scoring semantics.

+If w's `files` contains no map for X's file at all, `executed(X, w)` is false.
+Under §1.6's universal discharge this is verdict-determining, not merely credit-withholding: a bound witness whose act never touched the implementation's *file* is a failing vote on the pair — a vacuous claim, per Decision 14 — never a skipped one.
+(Surfaced during Phase 4 verification, 2026-07-27;
+pinned by the verified layer's Decision-14 test.)

 ### 1.5 Claim rules and binding {#claim-rules}

 A test annotation must find *its own* witness.